anpicci/top-comb/docs/analysis_logistics.md

 This document summarizes the inputs required for the combination process.

-## TOPCOMB Analysis
+## Database for Inputs

-The inputs for the combination are maintained in a separate repository: [topcomb_analyses](https://gitlab.cern.ch/cvicovil/topcomb_analyses).
+The inputs for the combination are maintained in the `inputs` folder.
-This repository serves as the bookkeeping hub for all aspects related to the analyses included in the combination.

 ## Adding a New Analysis
-The `topcomb_analyses` repository is designed to store all relevant details for a given analysis in a single configuration file, written in `yml` format.
+All relevant details for a given analysis in a single configuration file, written in `yml` format.
 This avoids scattering the information in different parts.

 A typical `yml` configuration file looks like this: